The Necroscope series – Rules for the Wamphyri

 I chose the Call of Cthulhu RPG rules as Lumley’s work also features in the Cthulhu Mythos.

-Throughout the Necroscope series a number of psychic powers are mentioned:
+Throughout the Necroscope series a number of psychic powers are mentioned (not described here):

 - Evil Eye